 I’m a preacher’s kid with a PhD in religious studies who unexpectedly wound up in book publishing.
 My identity as a scholar is connected to psychology and religion (especially Erik Erikson), but is also influenced by the sociology of religion, and the history of religion in the US.
 I still read some pretty obscure books, among others.

 I’ve worked in publishing for more than 25 years, and always worked on a lens that helps me see how religion causes us to be healthy humans, and sometimes not.
 A faith that draws us together in love has always been the mission behind my everyday publishing work, including content development, responding to cultural and marketplace needs, and bringing positive change.
-That's why I value clear communication, strong team culture, empowering others, humility, integrity, and transparency.
+That's why I value strong communication, relationship, empowering others, humility, integrity, and transparency.

 I'm currently consulting with authors and publishers.
 I enjoy helping organizations further their mission, and working with authors who are on the leading edge of a movement that points us toward hope, insight, and a deepened awareness of ourselves and our world.